Fire963369/STAR-TAP-HELPER/README.md

+## Hello!
-# Hello! # This is web project "STAR-TAP-HELPER"! ## Ypu can download this, or you can try it https://star-tap-helper.onrender.com/ !
+## This is the web project "STAR-TAP-HELPER"
+## You can download it, or you can try it here: https://star-tap-helper.onrender.com!